 5. Adding Additional RAM

 Many manufacturers produce laptops whose memories are upgradeable.
-Limited memory capacity is frequently the cause of sluggish behavior and may be the reason you receive technical errors when running frequently used apps.
+Unfortunately, limited memory capacity is frequently the cause of sluggish behavior and maybe the reason you receive technical errors when running frequently used apps.

 So, how much RAM do you need?